mylife-home/mylife-home-main/README.md

 ## core

-- isolation: use web worker to have separate event loop + error management/bubbling per plugin.
+- isolation: use nodejs worker threads to have separate event loop + error management/bubbling per plugin.
 This will cause single plugin crash and restart instead of whole core.

 # TODO